uchicago-computation-workshop/Spring2020/04-30_Munro/README.md

 Chapter 1: Introduction to Human-in-the-Loop Machine Learning

-Chapter 4: Uncertainty Sampling

-Chapter 5: Diversity Sampling

-Chapter 6: Advanced Active Learning

-If you are short on time, plese read two summary articles that Dr. Munro published recently on the PyTorch official blog:

 [Active Learning with PyTorch](https://medium.com/pytorch/https-medium-com-robert-munro-active-learning-with-pytorch-2f3ee8ebec)

 [Active Transfer Learning with PyTorch](https://medium.com/pytorch/active-transfer-learning-with-pytorch-71ed889f08c1)

+Optional Readings:

+The two PyTorch blogs summarize these three chapters, which you can also read for a deeper dive into the topics

+Chapter 3: Uncertainty Sampling

+Chapter 4: Diversity Sampling

+Chapter 5: Advanced Active Learning

 ---